cholasimmons/furr-buddies_api_elysia/README.md

 ```

 ## BetterAuth
-BetterAuth is mounted at `/auth`, making all endpoints look like this: `http://localhost:3000/auth`
+BetterAuth is mounted at `/auth`, making all endpoints look like this: `http://localhost:3000/auth`.
+Check available BetterAuth endpoints using the [OpenAPI page](http://localhost:3000/swagger) -  `/swagger`

 ### Protected routes
-`http://localhost:3000/user` is a protected route that requires a user to be authenticated in the system.
+`http://localhost:3000/users/user` is a protected route that requires a user to be authenticated in the system.

 Open http://localhost:3000/ with your browser to see the result.